 By devoting a small area of land to replicating a native grass and wildflower meadow you are directly impacting local pollinator species while enjoying the scenery.

-Once established these meadows are easily managed and kept beautiful by burning in late spring.
+Once established, these meadows are easily managed and kept beautiful by burning in late spring.

 Public awareness and acceptance of controlled burning is needed.
 The fact that the benefits of prescribed fire outweigh the risk it poses is undisputed.
 Regular burning is essential to maintain the health of our forest systems as well as guard against wildfire by reducing fuels.